Learn About Medical Liens and What They Mean for Your Case

 Release

 The legally binding agreement to resolve the dispute between the plaintiff and defendant in litigation.
-The release must be signed in order for the plaintiff to obtain their settlement.
+The release must be signed for the plaintiff to obtain their settlement.

 Settlement

-An agreement reached by the plaintiff and defendant before a trial, often including financial compensation on the part of the defendant.
-Settlements are different from verdicts, which are the official decision reached by a judge or jury after trial proceedings.
+An agreement is reached by the plaintiff and defendant before a trial, often including financial compensation on the defendant’s part.
+Settlements differ from verdicts, which are the official decisions a judge or jury makes after trial proceedings.

 When a defendant negotiates a settlement with multiple plaintiffs, they may opt to undergo a course of action that applies to all individual claims.
 This is called a global settlement.